 Student Federal loan originations and disbursements are reported to the National Student Loan Database System.
 For additional information, please contact Student Financial Services (firstname.lastname@example.org).

 Rochester University will certify student enrollment in order to be eligible for a private education loan.
 Rochester University does not have a preferred lender list.
 Students may apply online with a private loan lender.
-A link to the private loan self-certification form may be accessed here.

 The Student Financial Services Code of Conduct may be located by visiting the course catalog in the Financial Aid section.